Fly tying: Commercial market

 Hand-tied flies on the commercial market sell for under a US dollar to several US dollars each.
-Fly tying is a challenging and rewarding hobby for some, a money-saving strategy for others, and a profitable commercial enterprise for the professional tyer.
+Fly tying serves as a hobby for some, a money-saving strategy for others, and a profitable commercial enterprise for the professional tyer.
 The professional or commercial fly tyer may produce upwards of 36 thousand flies annually, whereas the amateur fly tyer may tie only a few flies each season for personal use.